Percentage Increase Calculator

 Percentage increase measures how much a value has grown relative to its original amount.
 The formula is: ((New Value - Old Value) / |Old Value|) x 100.
 A positive result means an increase, while a negative result means a decrease.

 To apply a percentage increase, multiply the original value by (1 + percentage/100).
 For example, increasing 200 by 15% gives 200 x 1.15 = 230.
 To apply a decrease, multiply by (1 - percentage/100).
 Decreasing 200 by 25% gives 200 x 0.75 = 150.
+For more percentage tools, try our Percentage Calculator, or see how percentage growth applies to finances with the Compound Interest Calculator.

 Frequently Asked Questions